 It’s not uncommon for one or more teeth to be extracted when a patient is experiencing tooth overcrowding.
 The patient may also be recommended to have an orthodontic treatment, due to overcrowding resulting in the teeth not being able to realign themselves due to having too many teeth in the mouth.
 An orthodontist will examine the mouth to identify if there is enough room for the teeth to move.
 Teeth extraction may be recommended if there isn’t enough space for the teeth to be straightened or realigned.

-Accidents, such as a car accident, can result in a patient requiring emergency dental care in Essex.
+Accidents, such as a car accident, can result in a patient requiring a dentist urgently and emergency dental treatment.
 A professional dental team will try and preserve the tooth where possible using crowns, bridges and veneers, where possible.
 When the damage is too severe, the only option may be tooth extraction.